 Yemen: 'Four dead' as police fire on Houthi protesters

-On Tuesday, police shot at anti-government Shia protesters in the capital, Sanaa, killing at least four people, witnesses say.
+Police in Yemen have shot at anti-government Shia protesters in the capital, Sanaa, killing at least four people, witnesses say.

 In recent days, thousands of Houthi demonstrators have intensified weeks of protests on the outskirts of the city.

 Last week the president dismissed the government and promised to review fuel subsidy cuts.